yanchaoluo/STAT545-hw-Luo-Yanchao/hm4/hm04_Luo_Yanchao.md

 | Afghanistan | Asia      |  1972|   36.088|  13079460|   739.9811|    NA| NA            | NA               |
 | Afghanistan | Asia      |  1977|   38.438|  14880372|   786.1134|    NA| NA            | NA               |

-`left_join` includes all observations in `gapminder`, regardless of whether they match or not.
-There are a lot of NAs but we don’t lose observations from your primary `gapminder`.
+`left_join` includes all observations in `gapminder`.
+Regardless of whether they match or not, there are a lot of NAs.
+But we don’t lose any observations from our primary `gapminder`.

 #### right\_join